oxylabs/product-integrations/shared-datacenter-proxies/CSharp/README.md

-# Residential Proxies Java Example
+# Shared Datacenter Proxies C# Example

-This example demonstrates how to use [residential proxy API](https://developers.oxylabs.io/residential-proxies/index.html#quick-start)
+This example demonstrates how to use [shared datacenter proxy API](https://developers.oxylabs.io/shared-dc/#quick-start)

 ## Global variables

-Setup the script using the following constants (see Settings.java)
+Setup the script using the following constants (see Settings.cs)

 * USERNAME (String) - Username of a proxy user
 * PASSWORD (String) - Password of a proxy user